You must be logged in to use the staking simulator.

 The main idea behind this system is to double the stakes every time after winning a bet and return to the starting stake after a losing bet.

-Are these betting staking simulators accurate?
+Are these betting stake-sizing models accurate?